 The initial conformations of the receptors were built using SWISS-MODEL by sequence alignment with proteins with known 3D structures (template proteins) [22].
 The structure with the highest quality estimation (QMEAN score) was chosen, and subjected to the molecular dynamics simulation (MDS) using AMBER version 14 [23].
-The structure was imported using the LEAP module of AMBER; the sequence segment(s) that miss-represented (normally at N- or C- terminus) due to different sequence length of the template proteins, was built as linear structure using LEAP and linked back to the corresponding positions.
-MDS was fully unrestrained and carried out in the canonical ensemble using the SANDER module.
+The structure was imported using the LEAP module of AMBER; the sequence segment(s) that was miss-represented (normally at N- or C- terminus) due to different sequence length of the template proteins, was built as a linear structure using LEAP and linked back to the corresponding positions.
+The MDS was fully unrestrained and carried out in the canonical ensemble using the SANDER module.
 The ff14SB force field [24] was employed.
 Energy minimisation with 2500 steps was first performed to remove unfavourable contacts.
 The AMBER structure was then heated to 325K over 50 ps to avoid being kinetically trapped in local minima, then subjected to unrestrained MD simulations at 325K for the purpose of peptide equilibration.
 The structural information was sampled every 1 ps (i.e., 10,000 structures were calculated for 10 ns MD simulation).
-This MD simulation was continued until the root mean square deviation (RMSD) of structures within a reasonable long time range is stable at/less than 3~4Å.
-Then a lowest energy structure can be determined, and considered as the representative of the conformations simulated over this period.
+This MD simulation was continued until the root mean square deviation (RMSD) of structures within a reasonable long time range was stable at/less than 3~4Å.
+Then, a lowest energy structure was determined, and considered as the representative of the conformations simulated over this period.
 Visualisation of the systems was effected using VMD software [25].

 Reverse-transcription PCR

 Total RNAs were prepared from each tissue using Trizol reagent (Invitrogen, CA, USA), and NanoDrop measured the purity and quantity of each RNA sample.
 First-strand cDNA was generated using random primers and the Superscript Preamplification System for First-strand Synthesis (Invitrogen).
-PCR amplification was performed using REDTaq DNA polymerase (Sigma) per manufacturer's instructions with specific primer combinations (BglaIR1: sense, 5'-GAGGTATGGGTTATGATTTG -3' and antisense 5'- AGTATAGCACTAAGACAGG -3'; BglaIR2: sense, 5'- CGTTCTGGTGGGTCTTCA -3' and antisense 5'- GTGGTGCGGGTGATATAG -3'; BglaIR3: sense, 5'-AGCCTTCACTCTAACACC-3' and antisense 5'- AGAACAG CCACCAGATAC-3'; BglaIR4: sense, 5'- CACTGGAGAGAGAGAAAG -3' and antisense 5'-AAACCACCAAATACCACC-3'; BglaIR5: sense, 5'- CTGGTGGATGTTTATTCTG -3' and antisense 5'- GATTGGATGGGAAGATGG -3'; BglaIR25a: sense, 5'- ATCATCGCAACCTACACC-3' and antisense 5'- CCGTCACTCTCA TCCTCA-3'; BglaIR8a: sense, 5'- GGCTGGATTTTGGTTCTT-3' and antisense 5'- TGTCTTGGTTAGTGCTGT-3';), β-actin (sense, 5'-GGTGTGATGGTTGG TATGG-3' and antisense 5'- CTGTTGTGGTGAAGCTGT-3').
+PCR amplification was performed using REDTaq DNA polymerase (Sigma) per the manufacturer's instructions with specific primer combinations (BglaIR1: sense, 5'-GAGGTATGGGTTATGATTTG -3' and antisense 5'- AGTATAGCACTAAGACAGG -3'; BglaIR2: sense, 5'- CGTTCTGGTGGGTCTTCA -3' and antisense 5'- GTGGTGCGGGTGATATAG -3'; BglaIR3: sense, 5'-AGCCTTCACTCTAACACC-3' and antisense 5'- AGAACAG CCACCAGATAC-3'; BglaIR4: sense, 5'- CACTGGAGAGAGAGAAAG -3' and antisense 5'-AAACCACCAAATACCACC-3'; BglaIR5: sense, 5'- CTGGTGGATGTTTATTCTG -3' and antisense 5'- GATTGGATGGGAAGATGG -3'; BglaIR25a: sense, 5'- ATCATCGCAACCTACACC-3' and antisense 5'- CCGTCACTCTCA TCCTCA-3'; BglaIR8a: sense, 5'- GGCTGGATTTTGGTTCTT-3' and antisense 5'- TGTCTTGGTTAGTGCTGT-3';), β-actin (sense, 5'-GGTGTGATGGTTGG TATGG-3' and antisense 5'- CTGTTGTGGTGAAGCTGT-3').
 PCR products were visualized by 2.0% agarose gel electrophoresis to confirm transcript expression.
 Reactions were run in triplicate with tissues obtained from at least five different animals.
 Controls included no reverse transcriptase.
 Biomphalaria β-actin (487 bp) was used as a control for all cDNA templates.

 The similarity between two expression profiles using Jaccard index

-A total of 26 IR-like receptors were compared against each other using Jaccard index system based on tissue expression by transcriptome databases and RT-PCR analysis.
-To assess the similarity between two expression profiles of two genes (A and B) across 12 tissues, Jaccard index was used to score the overlapping values between A and B. Each value of A and B is assigned either as 0 or 1 on the basis of the matched sequences from BLAST search, with Jaccard index (J) calculated as; J = M11 ÷ (M01 + M10 + M11).
+A total of 26 IR-like receptors were compared against each other using the Jaccard index system based on tissue expression by transcriptome databases and RT-PCR analysis.
+To assess the similarity between two expression profiles of two genes (A and B) across 12 tissues, the Jaccard index was used to score the overlapping values between A and B. Each value of A and B was assigned either as 0 or 1 on the basis of the matched sequences from BLAST search, with the Jaccard index (J) calculated as; J = M11 ÷ (M01 + M10 + M11).
 The total number of each combination of values for both A and B were specified as below:

 M11 represents the count of values when A and B both were 1.